The vegan and environmental city sued by McDonald's

 The so-called Verpackungssteuer (packaging tax) provided for an extra payment of fifty cents for any disposable packaging, such as coffee cups, ice cream pots and meal plates.
 In the case of disposable cutlery—such as forks, knives, and spoons—the cost was twenty cents more.

-Even pizza boxes and the foil used to wrap a takeaway falafel were taxed.
+Even pizza boxes and aluminum foil used to wrap a takeaway falafel were taxed.

 Regardless of whether they were made from sustainable or recycled material, anything single-use was more expensive, based on the principle that non-production was better than recycling or disposal in the future.